Jadamso/Rbooks/docs/03-ROLS.md

 ## Coefficient Interpretation

 Notice that we have gotten pretty far without actually trying to meaningfully interpret regression coefficients.
 That is because the above procedure will always give us number, regardless as to whether the true data generating process is linear or not.
-So, to be cautious, we have been interpretting the regression outputs while being agnostic as to how the data are generated.
+So, to be cautious, we have been interpreting the regression outputs while being agnostic as to how the data are generated.
 We now consider a special situation where we know the data are generated according to a linear process and are only uncertain about the parameter values.

 *If* the data generating process is
 $$